vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Rajasthan, conquered the city of Kanauj about 828 A.D., they brought the Vikrama era from their original home, and it became the current era all over northern India except the eastern region, and was used by all Rajput dynasties of medieval times. .

 The months of the Vikrama era are all lunar, and the first month is Caitra.
 The months begin after the full-moon but the year begins 15 days after the full moon of Phalguna, i.e. after the new-moon of Caitra.
 But for astronomical calculations, it is pegged on to a solar year, which starts on the first of solar Vaisakha, theoretically the day after the vernal equinox.
-The Vikrama era is current also in parts of Gujrat, but there the year begins in Kārtika and the months are amänta, which corresponds to the Macedonian month of Dios, and the epoch is just six months later.
+The Vikrama era is current also in parts of Gujrat, but there the year begins in Kārtika and the months are amānta, which corresponds to the Macedonian month of Dios, and the epoch is just six months later.
 Thus the western and northern varieties of the Vikrama era follow respectively the Macedonian and Babylonian reckonings (see $ 3.3), the year of starting is 255 years later than that of the Seleucidean era.

 The conclusion is that the champions of the Vikrama era have still to prove the existence of king Vikrama of Ujjain.
 Early inscriptions show that the method of date-retording is not typically Indian as in the Satavahana inscriptions but follow the Saka-Kuṣāņa method, which follows the contemporary .
 Graeco Chaldean method.
 It was therefore a foreign recko ning introduced either by the Greeks or Sakas, or an Indian prince or tribe who had imbibed some Graeco-Chaldean culture, but was adopted by the Malava tribes who migrated from the Punjab to Rajas than about the first century B.C. .
 The association with a king Vikrama occured 800 years later, and is probably due to lapse of historical memory, for the only historical king Vikramaditya who is known to have crushed the Saka power in Ujjain, was king Candragupta II of the Gupta dynasty (about 395 A.D.).
 Before this, the Saka dynasty in Ujjain had reigned almost in unbroken sequence from about 100 A.D. to 395 A.D., and had used an era of their own, later known as the "Saka' era.
 All the Gupta emperors from Samudragupta, had an "Aditya" title, and many of them had the title "Vikramaditya" so that the Gupta age was par excellence the age of Vikramadityas.
 But all the Gupta emperors use in their inscriptions the family era called the Guptakala which commemorated the foundation of Gupta empire (319 A.B).
 The association of the Malava era with king Vikramaditya, and assignment of king Vikramaditya to Ujjain, was due to confusion of historical memory not infrequent in Indian history.
 It may be mentioned that the Vikrama era is never used by Indian astro nomers for their calendaric calculations, for which puapose the Saka era is exclusively used.